isomerpages/moe-sengkangpri/_cca/Performing Arts.md

 </table>
 <p><strong>Synopsis</strong>
 </p>
-<p><strong>Modern Dance (Membership by school selection only)</strong>
+<p><strong>Modern Dance</strong>
 </p>
-<p>Dance members are selected on their physicality and co-ordination skills
-through an audition held annually for P2 and P3 pupils..
-Beginning dancers will go through at least one year of foundation training before they can take part in competitions (Singapore Youth Festival/DanceWorks) They will however, still be selected to perform in school-based performances and public performances.</p>
-<p>The objective of this CCA is to allow our pupils to appreciate a variety
+<p>The objective of this CCA is to nurture pupils’ appreciation for the beauty
-of dance genres and to develop their spatial awareness, positive social skills, discipline and resilience through dance.
-It is crucial for a young dancer to attend every session to instill discipline in the dancer and to ensure success of every dance performance.</p>
+and expressive potential of modern dance, while exposing them to a rich variety of dance genres and styles.
+Through movement exploration, choreography, and performance, pupils develop a keen sense of musicality, spatial awareness, and artistic expression.
+Dance provides a meaningful platform for pupils to communicate ideas and emotions, fostering creativity, confidence, and a deeper sensitivity to form, flow, and visual composition.</p>
+<p>Dancers will undergo foundational training to build strong technique and
+versatility, and will have opportunities to participate in performances and competitions that showcase their artistry and growth.
+Regular participation ensures continuity in learning and enables pupils to refine their movements, enhance group synchronisation, and present polished, visually engaging performances.</p>
+<p>The team’s accolades include Distinctions at the SYF Arts Presentation
+and Gold Awards at the Asia Arts Festival.</p>
 <p><strong>Malay Dance</strong>
 </p>
 <p>The different Malay dance forms make up the multi-cultural mosaic that